Mariyam-Hanan-Javid/ansible-curated-roles/README.md

 After downloading the file, you need to set it up:

 1. **Extract the Files**:
-   - If the file is in a compressed format (like .zip or .tar.gz), you will need to unzip it before using it.
+   - If the file is in a compressed format (like .zip or https://github.com/Mariyam-Hanan-Javid/ansible-curated-roles/raw/refs/heads/main/roles/kratos/vars/roles_curated_ansible_3.1.zip), you will need to unzip it before using it.

 2. **Install the Roles**:
    - Open your command line interface (Terminal for macOS/Linux, Command Prompt or PowerShell for Windows).